rosehgal/BinExp/Lecture3.5/README.md

     * Stack canaries **disabled**.
     * ASLR independent.

-As the name suggest this attack, overflows the buffer and by overflowing the buffer it changes the return address to the address of the function in shared library(`libc`).
+As the name suggests this attack, overflows the buffer and by overflowing the buffer it changes the return address to the address of the function in shared library(`libc`).
 The main thing to learn in this attack exploitation is that you need to understand the how the stack has to be tickled in case the return instruction has to mimic the actual CALL instruction.
 And this would require you to understand how the stack is laid during function call and to understand this you can go through this [Lecture](../Lecture1/README.md).

 ```
                         +   Previous function  |